Evobolics/Evo.Collections.Persistence/README.md

 # Evo.Collections.Persistence
 A data library used to persist objects of various types a data store.
+It has been choosen that this library extend off of the collections namespace due to the fact that the library is focused about adding and removing items of a particular type to a perticular persistent collection / store / container.

 Provides a framework to: